atodorov/mutation-testing-in-patterns/README.rst

     elif X == "string_3":
         pass

-you need to test with values outside the allowed set.
-For example see :doc:`python/example_08/README_str`

-TL,DR: test with all descrete values and then with values outside the allowed set.
+you need to test with all possible string values as well as with values outside the allowed set.
+For example see :doc:`python/example_08/README_str`.

 Python: Missing or extra parameters